 There are several ways to identify test instruments to measure behaviors and personality traits appropriate for specific client groups.
 You may wish to browse the contents of books containing test instruments; you may also wish to search the literature of your field to identify tests that have been used.

 Whatever the source, always remember that tests and instruments are copyrighted intellectual property; the rights may be held by the author or by the publisher.
 Sometimes you may have to pay to purchase access to a test. or you may have to be trained in the test's protocols before you can use it.
-To read more about copyright, select the tab Obtaining Permission.
+To learn more, click the Obtaining Permission page.

 The St. Kate's Library has several books that provide the full text of selected scales, while others simply list and describe instruments, often providing reliability, validity and sometimes additional information about the test.
 If the full test is not given in a book, several sample questions may be given.
 Scoring information may or may not be included.